joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/04-jx-import.md

 One of the most important aspects of your application running in Kubernetes, is giving Kubernetes enough information about the state of your application.
 Kubernetes does this via [Liveness and Readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

+### What Are These Probes

 If you don't know much about these probes, or want to understand them better, [read the Kubernetes docs](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).
 For the lazy, I've added quotes for this docs page.

 > **livenessProbe**: Indicates whether the Container is running.
 If the liveness probe fails, the kubelet kills the Container, and the Container is subjected to its restart policy.
 If a Container does not provide a liveness probe, the default state is Success.

 > **readinessProbe**: Indicates whether the Container is ready to service requests.
 If the readiness probe fails, the endpoints controller removes the Pod’s IP address from the endpoints of all Services that match the Pod.
 The default state of readiness before the initial delay is Failure.
 If a Container does not provide a readiness probe, the default state is Success.

+We recommend servicing each probe with a distinct endpoint if you can.

+### Quarkus Health Checks

+Luckily, Quarkus has a dependency that gives us exactly that: `quarkus-smallrye-health`.
+`quarkus-smallrye-health` is an implementation of MicroProfile's Health specification, and they [have a guide on using and extending it](https://quarkus.io/guides/microprofile-health).

+For those wanting to skip the line, for the minimal implementation we add one dependency to our `pom.xml`, namely, the mentioned `quarkus-smallrye-health`.
+This dependency automatically gives us three endpoints for health checks:

+* `/health/live`: The application is up and running.
+* `/health/ready`: The application is ready to serve requests.
+* `/health`: Accumulating all health check procedures in the application.

+### Add Dependency

 ```xml
 <dependency>